-Your story is boring, repetitive, and fixed.
-You tell it the same every time the same way, and it gives you a life of gloom and doom, an ever narrowing, ever more impoverished version of the Life you could have.
+Your stories are boring, repetitive, and rigidly fixed.
+You tell them the same every time, and that gives you a life of gloom and doom, an ever narrowing, ever more impoverished version of the Life you could have.

 This article is about blowing some life into your story, so you can have more life.

 “Know something, sugar?
 Stories only happen to people who can tell them.” – Allan Gurganus

 Gurganus is right.
 The truth happens to everyone, but stories only happen to people who can tell them.
 And tell them well…

 Professor Sexton recently told me about a new definition of reality known as the antenarrative: Ante: prior to, Narrative: the story.
 Prior to the story.
 Most of us miss it… it gets completely replaced by the story.

 The antenarrative is the story that no one can tell.